The Killer Angels: Summary

 In late June 1863, Confederate General Robert E. Lee leads his army into Pennsylvania.
 By threatening Washington, D.C., he hopes to draw the Union army into battle and inflict a crushing defeat, which will bring an end to the war.
 Harrison, a spy, tells General James Longstreet, Lee's friend, that the Union army is drawing near.
 They go to Lee, who is reluctant to trust a spy, but has to, because his usual source of intelligence, Jeb Stuart's cavalry, is out of touch.
 He sets out to meet the enemy.

-At the road junction of Gettysburg, Confederate infantry encounters the Union cavalry of General John Buford who seizes the high ground and holds it against a Confederate attack at dawn on July 1.
+At the road junction of Gettysburg, Confederate infantry encounters the Union cavalry of General John Buford.
+Buford seizes the high ground and holds it against a Confederate attack at dawn on July 1.
 Troops of General John Reynolds come to support Buford.
-Reynolds is killed and the Union troops are pushed back, but at nightfall they entrench on high ground while the Confederates celebrate what appears to them to be another in a long line of victories for General Lee.
+Reynolds is killed, and the Union troops are pushed back, but at nightfall they entrench on high ground while the Confederates celebrate what appears to them to be another in a long line of victories for General Lee.

 Longstreet is filled with foreboding.
-On July 2, he tries to persuade Lee that the Union position, entrenched on steep hills and behind stone walls is too strong.
-He urges Lee to march away and make the fight on more favorable ground.
+On July 2, he tries to persuade Lee that the Union position, entrenched on steep hills and behind stone walls, is too strong.
+He urges Lee to march away and fight on more favorable ground.
 But Lee orders a flanking attack on the Union position.
 Colonel Joshua Lawrence Chamberlain of Maine is told by his superiors that he occupies the end of the Union line, and that he must hold at any cost.
 In a brilliant, costly action, Chamberlain succeeds in repulsing the Confederate attack.

-On July 3, Lee, concluding that his flanking attack was repulsed due to the Union army's focus on them, concludes that "they are weak in the center" and orders a frontal assault on the center of the Union line.
+On July 3, Lee, reasoning that his flanking attack was repulsed due to the Union army's focus on them, concludes that "they are weak in the center" and orders a frontal assault on the center of the Union line.
 Knowing it is doomed, Longstreet argues against it, as his men will be forced to march across an open field under cannon fire to assault the well-entrenched Union center.
-But Lee is confident and Longstreet despairs.
+But Lee is confident, and Longstreet despairs.
 General George Pickett leads the charge, which is turned back with heavy losses.
 A shaken Lee orders retreat.
 Chamberlain is now confident of Union victory.